 Everything you need to know about drum notes and drum score, collected in a handy drum notation guide

-On your journey to becoming a better drummer, there are few skills more important than learning how to read and write drum sheet music is incredibly important.
+On your journey to becoming a better drummer, learning how to read and write drum sheet music is incredibly important.
 In fact, clearly understanding this language of drumming is a superpower.

-Though the ability to play music without ever hearing it may seem almost magical, once you understand the notes of drum sheet music, you’ll have access to them all.
+Though the ability to play music without ever hearing it may seem almost magical, once you understand the notes of drum sheet music, you’ll unlock this ability too.

 In the same way that there are myths about how hard it is to learn drums, the idea of reading sheet music feels way outside the comfort zone of many drummers.